 Starting a blog could be your best decision yet as a business owner, with statistics showing that 81% of businesses count their blogs as an important asset.

 While it may seem like on-page SEO is doing most of the work, in actuality off-page SEO accounts for 75% of its overall function.

 Don’t Forget the Content!

 Content creation is a fundamental part of SEO, an agency called HQ SEO would agree that 72% of online marketers say that content creation is their most lucrative and effective SEO tactic.

-If you’re in marketing, thinking of starting a business, or simply want to be in the know about SEO, you’ll need these statistics in the long run.
+If you’re in marketing, thinking of starting a business, or simply want to be in the know about SEO and SEO pricing, you’ll need these statistics in the long run.